oinak/oinak/README.md

-I spend most of my non-working time trying to be a passable father and husband, but when time allows, I love reading some good sci-fi, cycling, or practicing martial arts, most recently: Ving Tsun.
+I spend most of my non-working time trying to be a passable father and husband, but when time allows, I love reading some good sci-fi, cycling, or practicing martial arts, most recently: Sabre Fencing.

 ## Technology